For specific orchestra policies (Eg. Attendance, Concert Dress, etc.), please review the handbook, also available under Orchestra Policies.

 The MAYS meets in both Lake County and in Orlando.

-The Symphony, Repertory, Intermezzo, and Concertino Orlando groups meet First Presbyterian Church of Orlando every Sunday afternoon during the MAYS Season.
+The Symphony, Repertory, Intermezzo, and Concertino Orlando groups meet at St. Alban's Anglican Cathedral in Oviedo every Sunday afternoon during the MAYS Season.

 MAYS Lake County: